GTRekter/Hori/content/en/control-plane/destination.md

 }
 ```

 Once notified, depending on the action, will create a differential between the new and old version, and then update the listerers so that see only the incremental change.
+It's important to understant that it won't watch both of them.
+Depending on `ew.enableEndpointSlices` it will watch one or the other.
+This value is received as parameter from the container `-enable-endpoint-slices` and by default is set to `true`.

 ```
 func (pp *portPublisher) updateEndpoints(endpoints *corev1.Endpoints) {